open-contracting/european-union-support/2015_regulation.md

 #### By OCP

 By March 2017, Data Unlocked (Simon Whitehouse) authored a [draft mapping](https://drive.google.com/drive/folders/0B5qzJROt-jZ0Vm9UNHNMVE5JOHM) to OCDS from a spreadsheet that was among the materials in a [consultation on eForms](http://ec.europa.eu/growth/content/targeted-consultation-eforms-next-generation-public-procurement-standard-forms-0_en) ending January 30, 2017.
 An [updated version](https://docs.google.com/spreadsheets/d/1W6eJiYEHkuQVSNzHtUdFbsYse0aTfZXtU-XjLRVVSyg/edit) of the [original spreadsheet](https://docs.google.com/spreadsheets/d/11uDaomY1mK-_h9FPW9D1o7D8_z_vR6Z4nxWgqbHc39g/edit?usp=sharing) accompanying the consultation was shared with OCP.
 This mapping was [reviewed](https://drive.google.com/drive/folders/0B7agx7YesblKS2NxQTdJMEw5Q2s).
 Some next steps and use cases were discussed at a [workshop in Kiev](https://docs.google.com/document/d/1gBOVMsiSVholLfS4s41bX4FOjLqIustdtKGYtqoAndU/edit#heading=h.v6nxv59w4s43).
 However, both spreadsheets were abandoned in the latest consultation.
-[Draft extensions](https://github.com/open-contracting-archive/trade) where authored; these were all reviewed as part of this project, and are mentioned in the `comment` columns of mapping files where relevant.
+[Draft extensions](https://github.com/open-contracting-archive/trade) were authored; these were all reviewed as part of this project, and are mentioned in the `comment` columns of mapping files where relevant.

 Other work from 2015 includes [ocds-ted](https://github.com/timgdavies/ocds-ted) by Tim Davies, which has draft extensions and links to a [very early draft mapping](https://docs.google.com/spreadsheets/d/13AMbfIhjg9j-7IsKWJ3-tdnVXWzHdqnARtHpzMownoU/edit#gid=1338855215) based on Publication Office's: XML labels mapping spreadsheet, forms labels spreadsheet, and a subset of possible XPaths in XML data.
 There is earlier, similar work in a [gist](https://gist.github.com/timgdavies/cc0e571aef7224d5e546), in particular this [documentation](https://gist.github.com/timgdavies/cc0e571aef7224d5e546#file-1-ocds-to-ted-mapping-documentation-md) and [script](https://gist.github.com/timgdavies/cc0e571aef7224d5e546#file-tedxml-py).
 These efforts are largely superseded by the later work by Data Unlocked.
 A copy of the TED schema can be browsed in this repository: